 The following rules avoid redundancy and the risk of misinterpretation by restricting the use of targetSiteCode in Act class instances.
 There are two sections dealing with information models which 1) contain only SNOMED content and 2) allow multiple terminologies to be used.

-If an Act.code or Observation.value contains only SNOMED-CT content then the following shall apply:
+If an Act.code or Observation.value contains only SNOMED CT content then the following shall apply:

 The targetSiteCode attribute SHOULD be omitted from any Act instance.

-If necessary the specific site applicable SHOULD be represented as part of the SNOMED-CT expression (in Act.code or Observation.value) by refining the relevant site attribute as part of a pre post-coordinated expression.
+If necessary the specific applicable site SHOULD be represented as part of the SNOMED CT expression (in Act.code or Observation.value) by refining the relevant site attribute as part of a pre post-coordinated expression.

-If an Act.code or Observation.value contains SNOMED-CT content as one permitted code system then the following shall apply:
+If an Act.code or Observation.value contains SNOMED CT content as one permitted code system then the following shall apply:

 The targetSiteCode attribute SHALL be optional in any Act instance.

-If the targetSiteCode attribute is present in an Observation or Procedure class instance in which the Act.code or Observation.value is expressed using SNOMED-CT then:
+If the targetSiteCode attribute is present in an Observation or Procedure class instance in which the Act.code or Observation.value is expressed using SNOMED CT then:

-The targetSiteCode SHALL also be represented using SNOMED-CT
+The targetSiteCode SHALL also be represented using SNOMED CT

-The targetSiteCode SHALL be the same as, or a subtype of, the value of the relevant site attribute as specified in the SNOMED-CT expression
+The targetSiteCode SHALL be the same as, or a subtype of, the value of the relevant site attribute as specified in the SNOMED CT expression

-The targetSiteCode SHALL be treated as equivalent to a restatement or refinement of the relevant site attribute in the SNOMED-CT expression
+The targetSiteCode SHALL be treated as equivalent to a restatement or refinement of the relevant site attribute in the SNOMED CT expression

 If the value of the targetSiteCode attribute is incompatible with the above rules then this SHALL be interpreted as an error

 NOTE: The relevant site attribute depends on the SNOMED CT Concept Model for the type of procedure or finding.
-It may be one of the following: [ 363698007 | finding site ], [ <<363704007 | procedure site ], [ 405813007 | procedure site - Direct ] or [ 405814001 | procedure site - Indirect ].
+It may be one of the following: [ 363698007 | finding site |], [ <<363704007 | procedure site |], [ 405813007 | procedure site - Direct |] or [ 405814001 | procedure site - Indirect |].
 In some cases, "procedure morphology", "direct morphology" or "indirect morphology" may also provide more specific site related information.

-2.2.5.3 Discussion and Rationale
+Discussion and Rationale